March 1923

 Doyle (2008), pg

 Four anti-Treaty men, held in Drumboe Castle in Co.
-Donegal, who had been arrested with Charlie Daly on the 2nd November 1921 and sentenced to death but not executed on the 14th March, write a letter calling on their comrades not to engage in any further acts of violence “for such acts brought about the execution of Daly and comrades”.
+Donegal, who had been arrested with Charlie Daly on November 2nd 1922 [see Nov-02-22/3] and sentenced to death but not executed on March 14th, write a letter calling on their comrades not to engage in any further acts of violence “for such acts brought about the execution of Daly and comrades”.

 Ó Duibhir (2011), pgs 234-235